Poker Leaks Hurting Your Bankroll?

 Solution – Make Small Value Bets on the River

 The problem a lot of players make is wrongly assuming they don’t want to bet in case they get check-raised.
 Look, if your opponent is strong enough to check raise bluff the river, then kudos to him.
 That’s no reason to check back.
 In scenarios where you think you probably have best hand, throw out a 20% value bet.
-As you gain experience and find yourself getting paid off by weaker hands you will begin to take your game to the next level and identify when you can value bet more even when it’s for thin value.
+As you gain experience and find yourself getting paid off by weaker hands you will begin to take your game to the next level.
+You will be able to identify when you can value bet more even when it’s for thin value.

 Leak – Calling Small 3 Bets Out of Position